deleteman/vatican/readme.md

 Books.prototype.newBook = function(req, res) {}
 ```

-The method will have to be manually set and the urls will have to be manually fixed by the developer.
+The method on each endpoint will have to be manually set and the urls will have to be manually fixed by the developer.

 #Contributing